alan-turing-institute/data-safe-haven/processes/provider-overview.md

 * An Open network
 * A Restricted network

-The open research network corresponds to Eduroam access - it is assumed the whole research community can access this network, and restriction by IP address to data environments is not possible on the open network.
+The Open network corresponds to organisational guest network access (e.g. Eduroam) - it is assumed the whole research community can access this network, and restriction by IP address to data environments is not possible on the Open network.

-Restricted networks may be linked between multiple institutions (such as partner research institutions), so that researchers travelling to collaborators' sites will be able to connect to restricted networks, and thus to secure environments, while away from their home institution.
+The Restricted network may be linked between multiple institutions (such as partner research institutions), so that researchers travelling to collaborators' sites will be able to connect to Restricted networks, and thus to secure environments, while away from their home institution.

 Access to the restricted network via VPN should not be possible.